Collab-Hub-io/Collab-Hub-ESP32/README.md

   - Use the provided hooks (e.g., `onControlMessage`, `onEventPinPressed`, etc.) to respond to messages and hardware events.
 - `CollabHubESP32/SioClient.h/.cpp`: Socket.IO protocol shim (do not edit unless you are modifying protocol internals).
 - `CollabHubESP32/WsClient.h/.cpp`: Minimal WebSocket client (do not edit unless you are modifying protocol internals).
-- `platformio.ini`: PlatformIO build configuration.
+- `platformio.ini`: PlatformIO build configuration (if you choose to use Platform.io)

 **To customize behavior:**